Dancing with Death

 the inexpressible nothing.

-It’s a small poem about a big idea.
 Between one act and the next, between giving and taking, life passes.
 The “inexpressible nothing” is not an emptiness but an all encompassing awareness of the gestures which make up our lives.

 Emily Dickinson leads us inward, where the dance becomes psychological.
 In her poem “I Felt a Funeral, in my Brain” she describes a ceremony taking place inside her own mind.
 The mourners tread, the drum beats, the “Plank in Reason” breaks and suddenly she is falling, endlessly, through her own mind.
 Dickinson reminds us that mortality isn’t just the loss of the body.
-It’s the moment when our mind itself dissolves.
+It’s the moment when reason itself breaks.
 Her poem shows a journey from thought into mystery, from knowing into unknowing.

 Death, be not proud, though some have called thee